cfrieberg/readme/README.md

 ### 💼 **Previous Job Experience**

-**Staff Systems Administrator - Uplight (Feb '20 - Present)**
-- Managed and mentored a team of desktop IT technicians, providing leadership and guidance for escalated IT support issues.
-- Coordinated the deployment and support of IT systems, including desktops, servers, and cloud platforms.
-- Improved team efficiency by implementing streamlined ticketing systems and troubleshooting procedures, which increased resolution speed and customer satisfaction.
-- Ensured that IT processes were in place to maintain security and compliance for end-user systems, including desktop encryption and vulnerability remediation.
+**IT Consultant

-**IT Consultant - Robert Half Technology (Aug '19 - Feb '20)**
+- Robert Half Technology, Denver, CO  (Aug '19 - Feb '20)**
 - Administered patch management for all company laptops and servers, ensuring up-to-date software and security patches were applied.
 - Worked closely with internal teams to design and deploy automated software management systems, reducing manual intervention.
-- Conducted training for junior IT staff to ensure understanding of patch management tools and best practices.
+- Conducted training for junior IT staff to ensure understanding of patch management tools and best practices

+- **Akamai Systems Consulting, Centennial, CO (Feb '19 - Aug '19)**
+- MSP Specialist, providing IT services to small business throughout the Denver-Metro area
+- Administration of endpoint device operational support, email and office network management, cat5e install wiring, and system troubleshooting.

-**Field Operations Site Lead - 3-D Technology Group (Nov '16 - Nov '18)**
+-**IT Field Operations Site Lead - 3-D Technology Group, Nashville, TN (Nov '16 - Nov '18)**
 - Led IT infrastructure operations for hospital domain migration projects, overseeing teams responsible for hardware setup, software installation, and system configurations.
 - Managed a team of technicians to deploy and maintain over 100 devices daily, ensuring compliance with strict timelines and quality standards.
+- Met with Executives and Directors each morning during Saftey Huddle giving migration project status updates.
+- Each morning, I met with Executives and Directors during the Safety Huddle to provide migration project updates, address daily issues, and review the work agenda, ensuring continuous progress and alignment with patient care
 - Provided after-hours support for critical systems, ensuring uptime for healthcare services and quick resolution of service disruptions.
 - Tracked and managed project progress using internal software, ensuring that all devices met client specifications and regulatory requirements.
+- Documented business operations and developed the Project Management SOP "playbook" for the IT Field Operations and PMO department.

 **Thanks for visiting!** Feel free to explore my repositories or reach out to discuss projects, collaboration opportunities, or just to say hi! 🚀